SEND and the Local Offer

 - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy and cerebral palsy.

-If your child has SEND and you would like to apply to our school for admission, please contact our SENDCo for the admission of disabled children.
+If your child has SEND and you would like to apply to our school for admission, please contact our SENDCo to discuss how we can meet the needs of your child, together with the admission process.

-We assess each pupil’s skills and levels of attainment on entry, which will build on previous settings and Key Stages, where appropriate.
-Class teachers will make regular assessments of progress for all pupils and identify those whose progress:
+We assess each pupil’s skills and levels of attainment on entry.
+Class teachers regularly assess the progress of all pupils.
+During assessments teachers identify those whose progress:

 - Is significantly slower than that of their peers starting from the same baseline